sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/01macros.rst

 Resource macros
 ***************

-Macros of resources are global macros that are used by the Network supervisor engine.
+Macros of resources are global macros that are used by the monitoring engine.
 These macros can be invoked by any type of command.
 They come in the form: $USERn$ where ‘n’ lies between 1 and 256.

 In general, these macros are used to make reference to paths containing supervision probes.
 By default the $USER1$ macro is created, and its value is the following: /usr/lib/nagios/plugins.